-Recovery Discs - Run the System Recovery from a set of recovery discs that you create from files stored on your hard disk drive or purchased separately.
-To create recovery discs, see Recovery discs on page 27.
+Recovery Media - Run the System Recovery from recovery media, that you created from files stored on your hard disk drive, or purchased separately.
+To create recovery media, see Recovery media on page 33.

 System Recovery options

 You should attempt a System Recovery in the following order: